ambparth/imqua_assess/README.md

 Run this code for analysing the FR-IQA metrics on the frames.
 The metrics are also saved as text files for a future analysis.
 >python fr_iqa.py

-Similar for the NR-IQA methods, the functions are taken from https://github.com/guptapraful/niqe.git and https://github.com/buyizhiyou/NRVQA.git with some minor tweakings.
+Similarly for the NR-IQA methods, the functions are taken from https://github.com/guptapraful/niqe.git and https://github.com/buyizhiyou/NRVQA.git with some minor tweakings.
+The metrics are also saved in txt file format.
 > python nr_iqa.py